Meet Leatherface actor at ‘Texas Chainsaw 3D’ screenings at Circle Drive-In in Dickson City on Oct. 26

-“Texas Chainsaw 3D” was released on Jan.
-4, 2013 and became the last film both Burns and Hansen starred in before they both died in 2014 and 2015, respectively.
+Directed by John Luessenhop, “Texas Chainsaw 3D” was released on Jan.
+4, 2013 and became the last film both Burns and Hansen starred in before they died in 2014 and 2015, respectively.
 It was followed up in 2017 by a prequel simply titled “Leatherface.”

 Yeager grew up in Ohio, where he fostered a love of horror movies.
 While helping a friend develop a reality television show pilot, he met Carl Mazzacone, producer of “Texas Chainsaw 3D,” which led to him securing the role of Leatherface.
 He studied screenwriting at the American Film Institute and has four completed feature scripts in development.
 In 2015, Yeager co-founded a film production company called Bad Anger Pictures.
 He currently lives in New York and regularly attends horror conventions.

 See photos of Yeager signing autographs at the 2014 Infect Scranton convention here.